MonikaSaradha/gold-price-forecasting-arima/README.md

 The analysis includes data preprocessing, trend and seasonality decomposition, and the application of forecasting models such as Holt-Winters and ARIMA to understand and predict price movements.

+This project demonstrates a full time-series forecasting pipeline, from data preprocessing to model validation and forecasting.

 ---

 ## Dataset